Indonesia's environment minister proposes meeting to tackle forest fires

 Across Indonesia, a total of 158 hotspots were detected on Monday, down from 282 on Sunday.
 A substantial decrease in hotspots in fire-prone provinces like South Sumatra and Riau was also recorded.

-There were only two hotspots in South Sumatra recorded on Monday, down from 23 on Sunday, while in Riau 15 hotspots were counted – one more than the day before.
+There were only two hotspots in South Sumatra recorded on Monday, down from 23 on Sunday, while in Riau 1 hotspots was counted – down from 16 the day before.

 "The number of hotspots from forest fires continue to fluctuate.
 Rain and firefighting efforts in Sumatra and Kalimantan have helped reduce the hotspots," said BNPB's spokesman Sutopo Purwo Nugroho.